oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-document-understanding/2-console/2-console.md

 1. Unzip the file to a folder on your local computer.
 You will use these files in the next task.

 ## Task 4: Upload sample files to Object Storage
-Upload the sample files to object storage for this lab and later labs.
+You will upload the sample files to object storage for this lab and later labs.
 You'll create an Object Storage bucket in your lab compartment then upload sample files to it.

 1. From the OCI console burger menu, click **Storage** then **Buckets**.
     ![Console navigation window](./images/consolebucketbutton.png)